The Department of Politics is housed in the

 Committee from 1958-1975.
 In keeping with this rich heritage, the scope of the Politics

-The Department offers two majors: Politics and International Relations.
+The Department offers a major and minor in Politics.
 The faculty

-offer a wide range of courses in American government and politics, political theory,
+offer a wide range of courses in American government and politics, public policy and administration, political theory,

-international relations theory and history, foreign policy, area studies, and topical
+international relations theory and history, foreign policy, and topical

 learning that is linked to coursework, in courses such as Arkansas Politics and